top of page

 With accessing oxygen especially, the energy source on Mars would need to be extremely reliable in order to ensure the population is safe.
 It is true that fossil fuels are reliable however it is increasingly obvious that the reason a move to Mars would be necessary is due to the lack of care of the Earth therefore polluting resources are to be especially avoided.
 A combination of resources is likely to be used.
 Wind power during the massive dust storms that find themselves on Mars regularly and solar power in clear weather, when the dust has not yet settled over the surface.
 One resource that would be essential is nuclear power.
 The public perception is mixed yet it is certainly reliable and that is the main requirement.
 After all, a human can only survive for around 5 minutes without oxygen.
 Time lost due to energy failures would be deadly.

-By Megan Martin
+Written by Megan Martin

 Project Gallery